Skip to main content

 So you have the --radius base value with these odd multipliers.
 Instances of <Theme> will inject a new --radius CSS variable, so updated values cascade down and re-scale instances.

-I also capped the values with some eyeballing to avoid absurdly large radii; I'd prefer to use a more precise approach, but this is a quick and dirty solution.
+I also capped the values with some eyeballing to avoid overly large radii; I'd prefer to use a more precise approach, but this is a quick and dirty solution.

 globals.css